acanojiDev/acanojiDev/README.md

 <!-- About Me Section -->
 ## 💬 About Me

+- 🌍 I´m from Málaga, Spain.
-- 🎓 Currently studying at 42 Málaga and at CPIFP Alan Turing.
+- 🎓 Currently studying at 42 Málaga and multi-platform applications development at CPIFP Alan Turing.
 - 💻 Most interesting in Full Stack development.

 <!-- GitHub Stats Section -->